• Abstract Plants

 SOLD

-This oil on board is housed in an off white frame with inner gilt detailing.
+This oil on board is housed in a brown painted wood frame with an inner gilt window.
 Both painting and frame are in excellent condition.

 British artist Matt Rix spent his childhood in South Africa and now lives with his family on a small holding in rural North Wales.
 His paintings are uncomplicated, modernist representations influenced by primitive and naïve folk art from times past.
 Many of the subjects Rix paints are inspired by the animals he sees from day to day.
 Rix uses recycled materials including discarded paints, boards, frames and backing paper.
 Much of his work is therefore produced using waste materials resulting in sustainable paintings that evoke a time-worn, nostalgic essence.